Woman who cared for Florida gunman reportedly wants to control his inheritance

 While there are no indications Deschamps would be able to obtain the inheritance for herself, she could charge a fee for her efforts administering the estate, subject to judicial approval.

-Cruz reportedly told a family friend that Deschamps wanted to steal his inheritance, according to the Post.
+Cruz, according to the Post, told a family friend that Deschamps wanted to steal his inheritance.

 The Broward County Sheriff’s Office has filed a motion asking the court to determine whether Cruz is indigent and eligible for a taxpayer-funded defense.